 Germination time 1 -1 ½ weeks

-Once the seedlings are 15-20cm (6-8inches tall) with about 4-6 leaves, you can them transplant them into grow bags, containers or prepared soil in the ground.
+You can them transplant them into grow bags, containers or prepared soil in the ground.

 Planting tomatoes (indoor varieties – grow on single-stem cordons and outdoor varieties – bush-like growth)